-Preparing for College: What You Need to Know about Move-in Weekend
+Preparing for College: What You Need to Know About Move-In Weekend

-As you’re preparing for college, you may wonder what to expect from your first day and weekend on campus.
+As you’re preparing for college, you may wonder what to expect from your first day and week on campus.
 The experience is unlike any other you may have had so far.
 Four years ago, I got my initial taste of college life when I arrived at my new home, Azusa Pacific University.
 My dad’s truck was filled to the brim, and I thought there was no way all my stuff would fit into a dorm room.
 Deep down, I wondered whether I was going to fit in: Was I cut out for college life?
-I quickly discovered that the first day and weekend of college are designed to allay those fears, getting you excited and prepared for the journey ahead.
+I quickly discovered that the first day and week of college are designed to allay those fears, getting you excited and prepared for the journey ahead.
 Here are some things to expect.

 Building a Sense of Community

 When you arrive on campus before your first day of college, it’s natural to have questions about finding your place in the community.
 Resist the impulse to hide in your dorm room, because the events your college hosts during the first days are designed to help you make connections and learn the ropes.
 For example, at APU, undergraduate students transition into college life during Welcome Weekend with the support of an Alpha Group—a core group of new students led by a sophomore who guides them during their first semester of college.
-The first weekend is filled with information, as well as fun and meaningful events for students and their families, like Candela, a time of prayer and anticipation for the year to come.
+The first week is filled with information, as well as fun and meaningful events for students and their families, like Candela, a time of prayer and anticipation for the year to come.
 A carnival-style festival is a perfect place to spend time with the new friends you’ve been making.
 In my freshman hall, my resident advisor (RA), as well as the other RAs, did a great job creating events to facilitate community and a sense of belonging.
 It gave us opportunities to interact with each other and enabled me to cultivate closer relationships with those in my residence hall.

 Getting to Know Your New Roommate